htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/process.md

 {{<section title="Reflection">}}

 What seemed to be a good idea to split up the team into two groups to get work done more efficient turned out to create a signifcant gap in code understanding within the team.
 This wouldnt have been a big problem if we didnt have a tight time schedule to finish our project, but because of that, **we realized how important it is to organize your time according to the circumstances**.
+Also, we could see how hard it is to estimate how long different tasks take and how difficult they would be.

 {{</section>}}